 Urby was designed to give strong character to single glyphs and a boisterous and recognisable voice to text.

-Exploring the idea of duplex
+Exploring the Idea of Duplex

-Having fun with details
+Having Fun with Details

 In theory, type design is about producing a beautiful group of letters, not a group of beautiful letters.
 But Urby is reckless and celebrates the curves of each letter to create striking character.
-The @ sign in particular shows Urby’s constant tension between outer and inner shaping.
-Working with this tension was fun as it exemplifies one aspect of type design: designing black shapes by tweaking white counter shapes.
+The @ sign in particular shows Urby’s constant tension between outer and inner shapes.
+Working with this tension was fun as it amplifies one aspect of type design: designing black shapes by tweaking white counter shapes.

-In the final design there are some shapes that are quirky even for Urby.
+Other letters, like the lowercase k, took some time to become a characterful letter that also works with the others — beautiful group of letters, here we are again.
+In the final design there are some shapes that are extra quirky.
 Characters like the black’s y, marked by Jakob’s personal taste, are a little eccentric while strengthening the typeface’s visual identity.

-Adding the soft
+Adding the Soft

-As we wanted to publish Urby exclusively on TypeMates.com and it was still under development, Jakob had just enough time to get to work.
-Experimenting, he found totally rounding Urby meant it lost some of its edgy charm — but by rounding it just enough, he found a balance between Urby’s ruggedness and a playful rubberiness.
+When finalising, kerning and tweaking Urby in 2015, Jakob had the idea of producing a rounded version.
+A more soft, even fully-rounded relative, that would work well in the world of urban fitness, athletes and self-optimisation.
+As we wanted to publish Urby exclusively on TypeMates.com and the website was still under development, Jakob had just enough time to get to work.
+Whilst experimenting, he realised that rounding Urby meant, it lost some of its edgy charm.
+By rounding it just enough, he managed to find a balance between Urby’s gruffness and playful elasticity.